 And this fits a theme I return to again and again – because I would say that Shirley’s ‘val-yous’ are helping her to say what needs to be said.
 The by-product is confidence.

-In my keynote talk Make Yourself a Little More Confident I suggest that once you find what you believe in and what you are willing to stand up for, confidence follows.
+In my keynote talk Penny Haslam's Confidence Reset I suggest that once you find what you believe in and what you are willing to stand up for, confidence follows.
 You don’t have be confident per se.

 When I doubt myself, I remind myself that I want to stand up for people who don’t always have a voice, or who aren’t as visible as others.
-It only takes a bit brain power (your chimp won’t mind at all) to think about your own personal ‘val-yous’ and what you would be willing to speak about, down the House of Lords.
+It only takes a bit brain power (your chimp won't mind) to think about your own personal ‘val-yous’ and what you would be willing to speak about, down the House of Lords.

 Write your val-yous down, stick them on the fridge or bathroom mirror, so you can fetch for them when you need that boost of confidence.
 Stand proud.